General Best Practices

 Text Message Tips – How to Compose Messages

 There are a couple key elements to each text message.
-First, you should always make sure to brand every text message.
+First, should always make sure to brand every text message.
 Ex.
 “RevMsg: Join us at the meeting tomorrow at 7 pm at 1234 Main Street!” or “Sarah from RevMsg: Join us at the meeting tomorrow.”
 Subscribers may not always be able to identify the shortcode and should always have a way to identify who sent the text.

 2) Use an ACTIVE voice